Brody-Lab/jbreda_PWM_mPFC_analysis/README.md

   This function takes a behavior session, runs `get_ksphy_results_J` to get behavior alignment info (could also run `find_wiresless_sess_J` instead if you want), and loads the correct behavior session from bdata.
 Then, it pulls out a variety of relevant trial information for PWM (eg n_done_trials, sound_delay_time), and saves them into a struct `behS` as `protocol_info.mat`.
 Along with the functions above, this was done for the sake of export into python & load into dictionaries.

-### utils (for matlab fxs)
+### matlab_utils
 (in no specific order)
 1. `bundle_rename.m` is a script I used to rename all my sorted sessions from `session_name_preprocessinfo_firstbundle_forkilosort` to `session_name_bundle1_forkilosrt` to better align with Tyler's code

-2. `mat_to_python_sess_info.ipynb` is a jupyter notebook that has code for important matlab structures and converting them to python dictionaries

-3.  `ttl_match.mat` is an output from `find_wireless_sess_J` that I used in the `mat_to_python` notebook above and sometimes use it to check and remind myself what the output is :D
+2.  `ttl_match.mat` is an output from `find_wireless_sess_J` that I used in the `mat_to_python` notebook above and sometimes use it to check and remind myself what the output is :D

-4. `readmda.m` is from mountainlab [git](https://github.com/flatironinstitute/mountainlab/tree/master/matlab/mdaio) & used to load .mda files into matlab
+3. `readmda.m` is from mountainlab [git](https://github.com/flatironinstitute/mountainlab/tree/master/matlab/mdaio) & used to load .mda files into matlab

-5. `kilosort_preprocess_mask_forcluster` is a function I edited to grab the masking data for a session (ie at what indices was the bundle zeroed out).
+4. `kilosort_preprocess_mask_forcluster` is a function I edited to grab the masking data for a session (ie at what indices was the bundle zeroed out).
 As of 02/07/2021, I only ran on a single file and it will need to be adjusted to run on a batch of sessions.

-### phy helpers

-These functions are copied from [here](https://github.com/cortex-lab/spikes/tree/master/preprocessing/phyHelpers) & are primarily used to interact with kilosort output & load in matlab.
+5.`phy helpers` These functions are copied from [here](https://github.com/cortex-lab/spikes/tree/master/preprocessing/phyHelpers) & are primarily used to interact with kilosort output & load in matlab.
 Of note, I wrote an additional function `readClusterSpikeQualityCSV.m` because of how I sort my sessions.
 In short, **everything** that is a cell is marked in `cluster_group.tsv` as `good`, so I made in additional label called spike quaility (`sq`) saved as `cluster_sq.tsv`that informs whether a cell is multi or single.
 I've documented this well in `get_kspy_results_J.m` & even if you don't sort like this, you can use the function.

 ## Analysis (python)